 Causes of Heart Murmur In Dogs

 Sometimes heart murmurs are benign, and dogs may just grow out of them.
-Other times, a heart murmur can result from and indicate more serious medical conditions.
+Other times, they can result from and indicate more serious medical conditions.

 Heart murmurs in dogs can be also caused by a variety of medical conditions.
 They can be congenital (present at birth), result from heart defects, or appear with infections, inflammation, or other diseases.